singaround/songbook/songs/John-Kanaka.md

   complaints of mistreatment on the ocean, with a cheery melody.

-  We're not sure what to do with this one - we could replace 'John Kanaka' with 'John, here comes the bosun', or 'Auntie Shanty Shanty' or...?
+  We're not sure what to do with this one - we liked what the [London Sea Shanty Collective ](https://londonseashantycollective.com/) had done with it at a recent workshop, replacing 'John Kanaka' with 'John, the slacker', so we've adopted that
 ---
 I thought I heard the old man say

-_John, here comes the Bosun, too lie ay_
+_John, the slacker, slacker, too lie ay_

 Today, today is a holiday

-_John, here comes the Bosun, too lie ay_
+_John, the slacker, slacker, too lie ay_

-_Too lie ay, oh, to lie ay (hoo)_
+> _Too lie ay, oh, to lie ay (hoo)_

-_John, here comes the Bosun, too lie ay_
+> _John, the slacker, slacker, too lie ay_

 We'll work tomorrow but no work today\
 We'll work tomorrow but no work today